awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-version-details.md

 To download and install the latest version of EC2Launch, see [Installing the Latest Version of EC2Launch](ec2launch-download.md)\.

 The following table describes the released versions of EC2Launch\.
+Note that the version format changed after version 1\.3\.610\.

 | Version | Details |